udith6415/Reverse-Engineering/IT13029296_Step_0_calc.md

 1. Open the XN Resource editor.
 2. Goto Tools -> Open -> select the calc.exe from the C:\Windows\System32 directory and click Open.
-3. Now you can see that the cac
+3. Now you can some folders such as